alexban14/Grocery-Shopp-App/README.md

-#  <h2 styel="color:blue">Grochery Shop App</h2>
+#  Grochery Shop App

 ## Introduction

-> A simple shop app where I implemented: full CRUD with the help of MongoDB, Express and Node.js.
+> A simple shop app where I implemented full CRUD with the help of MongoDB, Express and Node.js.

 ## :memo: Installation